History Files

 c.2193 BC

 Uruk is struck and defeated by the Gutians at the same time as they destroy Agade and carry off the kingship.
-It is from this point that the Gutian kings are recorded in more detail as Mesopotamia apparently undergoes a climate-induced collapse which also affects Egypt, Anatolia (in city states which include Hatti), and Syria (such as in Tuba).
+It is from this point that the Gutian kings are recorded in more detail as Mesopotamia apparently undergoes a gradual climate-induced collapse which also affects Egypt, Anatolia (in city states which include Hatti), and Syria (such as in Tuba), as well as other locations around the world.

 c.2120 - 2113 BC

-A surviving clay tablet containing the Sumerian king list was dated by the scribe who wrote it in the reign of King Utukhegal of Erech (Uruk), which places it at around 2125 BC.
-Uruk was responsible for driving out the Gutians.
-It was also prominent in the Sumerian struggles against the Elamites up to 2004 BC, during in which it suffered severely.
+A surviving clay tablet which contains much of the Sumerian king list was dated by its scribe to the reign of King Utukhegal of Erech (Uruk), which places it around 2125 BC.
+Uruk was responsible for driving out the Gutians, or at least leading regional efforts to do so.
+It was also prominent in Sumerian struggles against the Elamites up to 2004 BC, during in which it suffered severely.

-This is the eighteenth entry on the king list comprising king 119.
-One king ruled for seven years, six months, and fifteen days (List 1), or one king ruled for 427 years and an unknown number of days, or seven years, six months, and fifteen days, or seven years, six months, and five days (List 2), or one king ruled for 27 years (List 4).
+This is the eighteenth entry on the king list, one which comprises king 119.
+That one king ruled Uruk's 'Fifth Dynasty' for seven years, six months, and fifteen days (List 1), or one king ruled for 427 years and an unknown number of days, or seven years, six months, and fifteen days, or seven years, six months, and five days (List 2), or one king ruled for 27 years (List 4).

 c.2120 BC